 Our Company continuously focus on people related programmes aimed at attractingdeveloping and retaining talent within organisation by way of:

-a) Employee Engagement - Company enjoys high engagement levels from its employees whichis reflected in its consistently improving performance and continuously aims to enhancethe engagement levels of its people by ensuring that its business practices are inalignment with the holistic growth and development of its people which drives them to beactively engaged with the Company.
+a) Employee Engagement - Company enjoys high engagement levels from its employees whichis reflected in its consistently improving performance.
+Company continuously aims toenhance the engagement levels of its people by ensuring that its business practices are inalignment with the holistic growth and development of its people which drives them to beactively engaged with the Company.

 b) Talent Management - Company is continuously working on strengthening and buildingtalent in its Human Resources management team for supporting its growth.

 c) Work Environment - Company provides a congenial work atmosphere where every employeeenjoys his work and It works on creating people practices which makes it the best place towork for everyone.

 Safety of employees and workers is of utmost importance to the Company.
 To reinforcethe safety culture in the Company it has identified occupational Health & Safety asone of its focus areas.
 Various training programmes have been conducted at the plants.

 Company regularly conducts Safety Audit to identify and eliminate potential safetyrisks through an objective assessment of various equipments.
 Further Mock drills onemergency preparedness are conducted to meet any contingency.

 Employee Relations at all the Units and divisions of the company remained cordial.